“Doing innovation means to spent more time on figuring out the problem than the solution.”

 Hod: We were working for my first startup, and we signed our first big deal with the client.
 And so what I'm about to say here is going to give you a range from when this thing happened.
 We actually got a check for 20 million pounds.
 This is like our first big deal.
 And when you're in startup mode, and you're working literally 24 hours a day, seven days a week, you don't often start to, you stop to think, oh, you know, how much work did I invest in?
 But it was this one moment where kind of you actually realized all of this work, all of this effort, okay, someone is willing to spend their hard-earned money on something that we've built, okay?
 Something that, you know, the team actually brought to life from just an idea we had to something people are willing to spend money on.
 They could have shopped around and solved the problems they had in a million different ways, and they chose to actually do it with us.
 This was like, we've done something meaningful.

 Chris: Yeah, that's proudness.
-That's a Rockstar moment.
-All right, beautiful.
-Now, with that, we already have it.
+That's a rockstar moment.
+Beautiful!
 That's it for this episode.
 I would like to thank you so much again for being my guest on this episode, and it was a pleasure to listen to you, understanding the kind of the playbook of venture building if you want to, right?
 And thanks for being my guest.
 Really appreciate it.
-Super.
-Thanks very much.
 I really enjoyed it.
 And to everybody listening or watching if you enjoyed this episode, then simply leave us a comment on this episode or just you know, drop us an email at email@example.com.
 That's it.
 Thanks for listening.
-Take care, everybody and bye bye.
+Take care, everybody, and bye-bye.

 About the authors